sajalbnl/Todo-App/README.md

 *Overview*

 This is an Android app that allows users to manage their tasks efficiently.
 Users can create, read, update, and delete tasks while also fetching tasks from an API.
-The app is built with a clean and modern UI, ensuring a seamless task management experience.
+The app is built with a MVVM architecture and modern UI, ensuring a seamless task management experience.

 *Features*